marain-dotnet/Marain.Instance/docs/adr/0005-multitenancy-approach-for-marain.md

        +-> FOOBAR
 ```

-We then enroll Contosa for the FooBar service.
+We then enroll Contoso for the FooBar service.
 Since there are no additional dependencies, this does not result in any further sub-tenants being created, but does add storage configuration for FooBar to the Contoso tenant.
 As in the first example, Contoso now has two sets of storage configuration for the FooBar service, one for direct use and one for indirect use.

 ```
 Root tenant